 Laura Plantinga, PhD ScM

-Laura Plantinga is an epidemiologist and Assistant Professor at Emory University School of Medicine, Division of Renal Medicine.
+Laura Plantinga is an epidemiologist and Associate Professor at Emory University School of Medicine, Divisions of General Medicine & Geriatrics and Renal Medicine.
 Her research has focused primarily on improving quality of care in patients with chronic kidney disease and end-stage renal disease, and she has interests in equity of care for underserved populations, including minority and poor patients, patients with lupus, and older patients.
 Her current projects primarily focus on using geriatric assessment to improve the patient-centeredness of chronic kidney disease care for patients of all ages.
-Dr. Plantinga is currently Deputy Section Editor, BMC Nephrology, and an Editorial Board Member at Kidney International.
-She is a member of the American Society of Nephrology, American Society of Transplantation, Society for Epidemiologic Research, American Geriatrics Society, AcademyHealth, and the National Kidney Foundation.
+Dr. Plantinga is currently Deputy Section Editor, BMC Nephrology, and an Editorial Board Member at American Journal of Kidney Diseases.
+She is a member of the American Society of Nephrology, American Geriatrics Society, American College of Rheumatology, AcademyHealth, and the National Kidney Foundation.

 Jane Schell, MD